UCL-CCS/HemePure/README.md

 * McCullough, J. W. S., Richardson, R. A., Patronis, A., Halver, R., Marshall, R., Ruefenacht, M., Wylie, B. J. N., Odaker, T., Wiedemann, M., Lloyd, B., Neufeld, E., Sutmann, G., Skjellum, A., Kranzlmüller, D., & Coveney, P. V. (2020).
 Towards blood flow in the virtual human: efficient self-coupling of HemeLB.
 Journal of the Royal Society Interface Focus 11, 20190119.

 ## Compilation #
 Build dependencies before attempting to build HemePure.
 Once dependencies are built, they do not need to be recompiled for (re)compilation of the source code.
-The following steps can be followed to build the code mannually, the FullBuild.sh file collects these into a single location.
+The following steps can be followed to build the dependency and source code mannually, the FullBuild.sh file collects these into a single location.
 This file may need to be modified to reflect the settings, defaults and software available on a given machine.
+This file can be modified to provide alternative functionality and boundary conditions.

+For benchmarking, it is recommended to use the SRCbuild_Benchmark function in FullBuild.sh to compile the source code.
+This enables pressure boundary conditions at inlets and outlets of the domain, and enables more reliable simulation performance and stability for evaluating performance on a given computer.

 ### DEPENDENCIES #
 1) Create `dep/build/`.